 Maple Resource Center

-Welcome to the Empire State College Maple Resource Center.
+Welcome to the SUNY Empire Maple Resource Center.
 The purpose of this guide is to help you learn how to use Maple for your course work.
 The Maplesoft website and the Maple Portal installed with your Maple software on your computer contain much

 Welcome to the Empire State College Maple Resource Center.
 Our purpose is to help you learn how to use Maple for your course work.
 The Maplesoft website and the Maple Portal installed with your Maple software on your computer contain much useful information, so much that it may seem a little overwhelming at first.
 We will try to point you to the resources that will benefit you the most in getting started.